dynaroars/openscience/README.md

 ## Experiment data
 - `exp-data/{ls, cat, ...}`: GenTree's outputs (11 runs for each program), and optionally a `full.txt` file containing the results generated using all configuration space.
 - `exp-data/Analyze/{stat, mcc, cmin, stat_full}`: aggregated experiment data that is used to fill in tables in the paper
   + `stat`: Table 3.
-GenTree’s results for the benchmark programs shown
+GenTree’s results for the benchmark programs
   + `mcc`: Table 4.
 Comparing GenTree to exhaustive runs
   + `cmin`: Table 6.
 Minimal Configurations
   + `stat_full`: Table 7.
 Comparing GenTree to iGen.